NCFM’s Selective Service Case: Why the Supreme Court’s Next Move Matters — and How Our Legal Team Is Advancing a New Argument Beyond Rostker

 The National Coalition for Men (NCFM) has again brought the constitutional crisis of male‑only Selective Service registration before the U.S. Supreme Court, as it is a matter of national importance.
 This filing continues nearly five decades of NCFM’s advocacy, documented in our Selective Service archive: https://ncfm.org/category/issues/selective-service/

 In our current case, the Selective Service System waived its right to file a brief in opposition.
-NCFM cannot speculate as to the government’s position.
-However, the practical effect of the waiver is expedited consideration under Supreme Court Rule 15.5.
-The Clerk of Court the distributes the petition for the Justices to review immediately upon receiving an express waiver.
+While NCFM cannot speculate on the government’s position, the practical effect of the waiver is expedited consideration under Supreme Court Rule 15.5.
+The Clerk of Court distributes the petition for the Justices to review immediately upon receiving an express waiver.

-NCFM filed 40 copies of the petition to the Court and it is expected that the matter will go to conference in the next few weeks.
-The conference will take place on a designated Thursday, the Justices vote on Friday, and the Clerk will announce the decision the following Monday.
+NCFM filed 40 copies of the petition to the Court.
+The case is scheduled for conference on June 4, 2025, which will take place on a designated Thursday.
+The Justices will vote on Friday, and the Clerk will announce the decision the following Monday.

-As of the latest docket activity, the case remains pending, and the conference has yet to be scheduled.
-To date, there has been no call for response from the government.
-A Supreme Court “call for response” signals that one or more of the Justices are interested in the case.
-Bloomberg Law research shows that it slightly increases the likelihood that the case will get granted.
-The grant rate goes from an abysmal 1 percent to 5 percent, based on data from the Court’s past eight terms.
+A Supreme Court “call for response” (CFR) from the government signals that one or more Justices are interested in the case.
+Bloomberg Law research shows that a CFR slightly increases the likelihood of the case being granted, raising the grant rate from about 1 percent to 5 percent based on data from the Court’s past eight terms.

 NCFM’s case is led by civil rights attorney Nadine Lewis, Esq., who has advanced a new argument that circumvents Rostker v.
 Goldberg (1981)—the precedent the government has relied on for 45 years to justify male‑only registration.